 Nearing the top of the pay scale are Women's Health Nurse Practitioners, Vice President (VP), Fundraisings, Director of Revenue Cycle Managements, and Human Resources Directors; while the first receives the highest median pay at approximately $95K annually, the other salaries come in at $89K, $80K, and about $68K, respectively.
 Executive Assistants are among the lowest paid at a median salary of around $35K.

-When it comes to location, the highest average paycheck (around $100K per year) can be spotted in Los Angeles, Calif.; Salt Lake City, Utah ($89K), Boston, Mass. ($75K), and New York, N.Y. (approximately $68K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $46K) is Philadelphia, Pa.
-U.S. pay levels are highest in the state of California; salaries there average to around $98K annually.
+When it comes to location, the highest average paycheck ($102K per year) can be spotted in Los Angeles, Calif.; Salt Lake City, Utah ($89K), Sarasota, Fla. (about $70K), and New York, N.Y. (around $66K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at approximately $46K) is Philadelphia, Pa.
+By state, Planned Parenthood pays its California employees the most; the pay rate there is $96K annually.

 Years of Experience

 Survey participants who have worked at Planned Parenthood for between five and 10 years earn $56K per year on average.
 Those with one to four years of experience at the company can expect to make about $46K annually on average.
 Broken down by tenure, the largest share of Planned Parenthood employees (32 percent) have 10-19 years of experience and earn $83K per year on average.

 Certifications and Degrees

 Monetary compensation comes to approximately $108K annually for Advanced Registered Nurse Practitioners, far surpassing the earnings of non-credentialed workers.
 Family Nurse Practitioners also rank high on the pay scale, with expected average earnings of $84K per year.
 Planned Parenthood provides the highest financial reward to those with a Master of Business Administration (MBA) — these employees rake in $80K annually.